Correlated Dynamics in Marketing Sensitivities: Literature

-The second stream of research investigates complementarity and substitutability between categories. \hyperlink{ref-manchanda_shopping_1999}{Manchanda et al.} ( \hyperlink{ref-manchanda_shopping_1999}{1999}) models multicategory purchase incidence and examines the cross-effects that changing prices in one category may have on purchasing in another category.
-However, their work only models category purchase incidence, and does not model the brand choices within each category.
-Building on that, \hyperlink{ref-mehta_investigating_2007}{Mehta} ( \hyperlink{ref-mehta_investigating_2007}{2007}) models both category purchase incidence and brand choice decisions, and \hyperlink{ref-song_discretecontinuous_2007}{Song \& Chintagunta} ( \hyperlink{ref-song_discretecontinuous_2007}{2007}) integrate purchase quantity decisions into the framework. \hyperlink{ref-lee_direct_2013}{Lee et al.} ( \hyperlink{ref-lee_direct_2013}{2013}) further build on the previous work and allow the cross-effects between categories to be asymmetric.
+Other research has examined how to model multi-category purchasing, and the complementarity or substitutability of different product categories.
+Early work in this vein includes \cite{manchanda1999shopping}, who model multicategory purchase incidence and examine the cross-effects that changing prices in one category may have on purchasing in another category.
+Building on that, \cite{mehta2007investigating} proposes a more general model that includes both category purchase incidence and brand choice decisions, and \cite{song2007discretecontinuous} integrate purchase quantity decisions into the framework. \cite{lee2013direct} further build on the previous work and allow the cross-effects between categories to be asymmetric.
+While these papers do not explicitly model the linkages between preferences in disparate product categories, they suggest that consumers make decisions at the basket-level, not the category-level, suggesting that changes in the decision-making process should simultaneously affect multiple categories at once.